-Action Timing Output Outcome Measure Advocac cy, Engagement, Partnerships 1 Deliver an advocacy program to State and Federal Governments seeking funding for housing and services, policy reform and the use of surplus government land for affordable housing.
-Immediate - ongoing Advocacy material developed.
-Regular engagement with Project/s funded or committed.
-Policy reform delivered or government agencies and Members of Parliament. commitment.
-2 Deliver a community engagement program and resources to build community support for affordable housing.
-Immediate - ongoing Engagement material developed and promoted.
-Increased community awareness / support for the need for affordable housing.
-Reduced community opposition to affordable housing proposals / planning applications.
-3 Council will advocate to the State Government to encourage the tenancy and property management of public housing to respond to local need and provide good outcomes for residents and neighbours.
-Immediate - ongoing Regular engagement with Housing Victoria.
-Local public housing residents have increased satisfaction with tenancy management.
-Evidence that tenant selection responds to local housing needs.
-4 Work with community housing organisations and service providers to identify the housing and related service needs of specific cohorts including participation in the Inner-Gippsland entify the housing and related service needs of the housing and service ne Local evidence developed on the housing and service needs of specific cohorts.
-Stakeholders have access to up-to-date evidence on the local affordable housing and service Local Area Service Network (LASN).
-Council attendance at LASN needs of priority cohorts.
-Meetings.
-Council's involvement at LASN meetings results in greater information sharing and the initiation of new projects or improved project outcomes.
+Action Outcome measure Advocacy, Advocacy, engagement, partnerships 1 Deliver an advocacy program to State and Federal Governments seeking funding for housing and services, policy reform and the use of surplus government land for affordable housing.
+Project/s funded or committed Policy reform delivered or commitment 2 Deliver a community engagement program and resources to build community support for affordable housing.
+Increased community awareness /support for the need for affordable housing Reduced community opposition to affordable housing proposals /planning applications 3 Council will advocate to the State Government to encourage the tenancy and property management of public housing to respond to local need and provide good outcomes for residents and neighbours.
+4 Participate in the Inner-Gippsland Local Area Service Network Council attendance at LASN Meetings 5 Train and resource staff on referral pathways for people experiencing/at risk of housing insecurity and how to respond to people experiencing primary homelessness (sleeping rough).
+Increase in staff capacity to respond to these matters 6 Identify and strengthen partnerships with the development industry and community housing sectors, peak bodies, governments to deliver more affordable housing.
+Affordable housing project/s initiated /facilitated through associated partnerships.

+Attachment 2.1.1 Agenda - 18 May 2022
-Action Timing Output Outcome Measure 5 Train and resource staff on referral pathways for people experiencing / at risk of housing insecurity and how to respond to people experiencing primary homelessness (sleeping rough).
-Short-term - ongoing Training and resources delivered.
-Increase in staff capacity to respond to these matters.
-6 Identify and strengthen partnerships with the development industry and community housing sectors, peak bodies, governments to deliver more affordable housing.
-Short-term - ongoing Council is actively supporting and participating in local networks to foster partnerships.
-Affordable housing project/s initiated / facilitated through associated partnerships. government agencies investi around access to affordable Work in partnership with business, industry bodies and government agencies investigating issues and opportunities Short - Medium term Research undertaken and shared with stakeholders.
-Evidence of increased availability of key worker accommodation for low-moderate households. around access to affordable housing for key workers with low-moderate household incomes.
-Council is involved in a project/s that address the shortage of key worker accommodation.
-Land Us se Planning System 8 Undertake a Planning Scheme Amendment to incorporate the Affordable Housing Strategy and include supporting policy in the Planning Scheme.
-Medium - Long term Planning Scheme Amendment complete.
-Evidence that Planning Scheme has been used to support affordable housing negotiations and outcomes.
-9 Deliver a training / mentoring program with staff for strategic and statutory planning staff to enable them to successfully negotiate Affordable Housing contributions.
-Short-term Training and resources delivered.
-Increase in staff skills.
-Evidence of successful negotiations Training included in induction for new planning staff. processes.
-10 Bring in affordable housing expertise for specific rezoning or permit applications to assist with evidence and negotiations.
-As required - ongoing Negotiations undertaken on rezoning or permit applications.
-Agreements secured to facilitate increased and diverse affordable housing provision.

-Action Timing Output Outcome Measure Incentiv Incentives and Opportunities 11 When considering a change of use or development of Council land, Council will consider whether it is appropriate to be used for affordable housing.
-Short-term - ongoing Evidence that Council land developments have included consideration of affordable housing.
-Council contributes appropriate land for affordable housing as opportunities arise.
-12 Council will review Council-owned land in the municipality and assess its suitability for affordable housing.
-Short - medium term Review complete outcomes reported to Council.
-Council initiate consideration of contributing suitable Council-land for affordable housing if options are identified.
-13 Prepare practice notes on how affordable housing will be considered when developing Council assets, such as air-rights over community facilities.
-Medium-term Practice notes developed.
-Guidelines are integrated into the process of developing Council assets.
-Projects initiated / delivered.
-Impleme entation, Evaluation and Monitoring 14 Establish a social and affordable housing reference group.
-Short-term ongoing Membership and terms of reference established and meet regularly over the Strategy period.
-The reference group have active involvement in advising the implementation of the Strategy.
-15 Establish regular, planned engagement with community-based groups to support the implementation of this strategy.
-Short-term ongoing Evidence of meeting / forums held in local community settings.
-Community members have active involvement in supporting the implementation of the Strategy.
-16 Update the Strategy and housing needs assessment following the release of the 2021 Census data.
-Short-term Data in the Strategy is current and updated as required.
-Current data and evidence has been used to support affordable housing activities.
-17 Evaluate and monitor the outcomes of Council's affordable housing activities.
-Short-term Evaluation Framework developed.
-Annual review of implementation plan complete.
+Action Outcome measure Land use planning system 6 Undertake a Planning Scheme Amendment to incorporate the Affordable Housing Strategy and include supporting policy in the Planning Scheme.
+Evidence that Planning Scheme has been used to support affordable housing negotiations and outcomes 7 Deliver a training / mentoring program with staff for strategic and statutory planning staff to enable them to successfully negotiate Affordable Housing contributions.
+Increase in staff skills Evidence of successful negotiations processes 8 Bring in affordable housing expertise for specific rezoning or permit applications to assist with evidence and negotiations.
+Agreements secured to facilitate increased and diverse affordable housing provision Incentives and opportunities 9 When considering a change of use or development of Council land, Council will consider whether it is appropriate to be used for affordable housing.
+Evidence that Council land developments have included consideration of affordable housing 10 Council will review Council-owned land in the municipality and assess its suitability for affordable housing.
+Review complete, outcomes reported to Council 11 Prepare practice notes on how affordable housing will be considered when developing council assets, such as air-rights over community facilities.
+Guidelines are integrated into the process of developing council assets.
+Projects initiated /delivered Evaluation Evaluation and monitoring

+SGSC Draft Social and Affordable Housing Strategy | May 2022 | Page 23 of 25

+Attachment 2.1.1 Agenda - 18 May 2022

+Action Outcome measure 12 Update the Strategy and housing needs assessment following the release of the 2021 Census data Current data and evidence has been used to support affordable housing activities 13 Evaluate and monitor the outcomes of Council's affordable housing activities.
 The Action Plan is reviewed and improved to support effective implementation.

-9 Smith Street (Private Bag 4) Leongatha VIC 3953

-Phone: 5662 9200 Fax: 5662 3754

-Email: council@southgippsland.vic.gov.au Website: www.southgippsland.vic.gov.au

-Facebook: www.facebook.com/southgippslandshirecouncil